fed/blog/content/uses.md

 - [Visual Studio Code](https://code.visualstudio.com) is my main code editor.
 I've got all settings and extensions sync'd via GitHub which is quite handy.

 - [Ghostty](https://ghostty.org) and [pure](https://github.com/sindresorhus/pure) are my preferred tools for all my terminal needs.
-Before installing this last one you need to make sure [zsh is installed and updated](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH#zsh) (it should be shipped with MacOS).
+Before installing this last one you need to make sure [zsh is installed and updated](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH#zsh) (it should be shipped with macOS).
 I also have [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) installed for Fish shell-like syntax highlighting, and currently use the [Snazzy colour preset](https://github.com/sindresorhus/iterm2-snazzy).

-- [Homebrew](https://brew.sh) for package management, which also installs MacOS' Command Line Tools and [Git](http://git-scm.com).
+- [Homebrew](https://brew.sh) for package management, which also installs macOS' Command Line Tools and [Git](https://git-scm.com).

 - [Mise](https://mise.jdx.dev) is a must for installing and handling different Node, pnpm, and Python versions locally across projects.
 Before Mise I used [nvm](https://github.com/creationix/nvm) and manually ran `venv`, but now I've got everything consolidated in a single tool that automatically switches versions per project based on my config files.

-- [Sublime Merge](https://sublimemerge.com) is quite handy for things like visually parse diffs, navigating a project's history, or scanning a list of changes to a particular file over time.
+- [Sublime Merge](https://sublimemerge.com) is quite handy for things like visually parsing diffs, navigating a project's history, or scanning a list of changes to a particular file over time.
 For anything else I use Git in my terminal.

 - [Charles Proxy](https://charlesproxy.com) is very useful to view all of the HTTP(S) traffic between my computer and the internet,